- I can't pay my taxes on time. What options do I have?

 Start your search at the Land Records Property Search page.
 You can use the property tax ID, subdivision, address or owner's name to obtain the information.
 Or use the interactive map.
 On the top left of the search page is a url that takes you to the map.
 Search tools are located on the left and the map layers on the right.
 The default tool is zoom-in.
 On the map go to the area where the property is located and click down on the left mouse button, holding the button down.
 Move your curser up and to the right of the area forming a box.
 Release the mouse button and it will zoom in.
 The closer you go the more map layers are turned on.
 On the layers you will see that a black dot has appeared next to the Parcel layer.
 When you see the property you are interested in click on the identity tool (the middle right tool that is a black dot with the letter i.
 Then click on the property and the information will pop up in a new window.
 The property on the map should turn yellow indicating it has been selected.
 If you want more information click on the Summary menu choice on the orange banner above the map.
 Click Here and accept disclaimer information to go to the search page.

 The best place to start your search is the Address Search web page.
 On the Address search menu choose Find Addresses by Street Name and choose the street name from list.
 A list of addresses from that street will display for your choosing.
-Click Here to go to the Address search page.
+Address search page

 There are several ways to get a map of your property.
 Ccome to the Land Records office in Hillsborough and a staff members will assist you in printing a map.
 A recorded plat of your property can be obtained at the Register Of Deeds office.
 You can also print one from the internet.
 Click Here and accept disclaimer information to go to the search page.